 Go For Tryptophan-Rich Foods

 Foods such as turkey meat, full-fat milk, eggs, cheese, and poultry can help you get a better night’s rest because they contain loads of tryptophan, an amino acid turns into niacin—a B vitamin that helps create sleep-inducing serotonin as well as melatonin, a hormone that controls your sleep-wake cycles, according to The National Sleep Foundation.
-Getting sufficient shut-eye (between 7 to 9 hours a night) is essential for your metabolism because it decreases levels of your hunger hormones as well as the fat-storing stress hormone cortisol.
+Getting sufficient shut-eye (between seven to nine hours a night) is essential for your metabolism because it decreases levels of your hunger hormones and the fat-storing stress hormone cortisol.

 Choose Sprouted Bread Every Time

 Sprouting grains and seeds increases their nutrient bioavailability, making it easier for your body to absorb all the metabolism-lifting vitamins and minerals, including muscle-building amino acids.
 So no, you don’t have to give up bread in your quest to look beach-ready—just choose the right loaf.
 These 15 Reasons People Are Obsessed With Ezekiel Bread will help you decode how sprouted bread can help you finally shed the weight.